-Business is brisk for Maine companies with international reach, despite political spats
+Despite Trump trade tensions, business is brisk for Maine companies with international reach

 Even though Maine companies are on a relatively small scale in total U.S. and world trade, they still are closely monitoring threats made by global trade giants.
 The United States could impose $60 billion in tariffs on Chinese goods’ imports and China could slap tariffs on 128 U.S. products.

-So far, the products China has listed in response to threatened steel and aluminum tariffs by the Trump administration won’t impact Maine, said Wade Merritt, president of MITC.
+So far, the products China has listed in response to threatened steel and aluminum tariffs by the Trump administration won’t impact Maine, according to Wade Merritt, president of MITC.

 “We are emphasizing to our members that the tariff rules are important, but they are only part of the story,” he said.
 “Companies also spend a lot of time establishing business relationships.”